-BIOL 140 Human Anatomy (4 Hours) nbsp;
+BIOL 140 Human Anatomy (4 Hours)

 Students will study gross and microscopic aspects of cells, tissues and organ systems of the human body.
 They will concentrate on a detailed analysis of the structure of each body system.
-Integrated lecture and lab, 6 hrs. integrated lecture/lab/wk.

-BIOL 140H HON: Human Anatomy\ (1 Hour)
+BIOL 140H HON: Human Anatomy (1 Hour)